SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/index.md

 ## Unassigned requests

 Lists requests that no-one has been assigned responsibility for.
-If you want to take responsibility for one of the requests, it is important you do so by clicking **Accept request**.
+If you want to [take responsibility for one of the requests][2], it is important you do so by clicking **Accept request**.
 Otherwise there is a risk of others answering the request at the same time.
-See [Take responsibility for requests][2].

 ## What would you like to do now?